-For the last three years, the rates of fatalities among pedestrian have been rising steadily.
-In fact, fatalities among pedestrians are growing faster than those in any other category of roadway occupant.
+For the last three years, the rates of fatalities among pedestrians have been rising steadily.
+In fact, fatalities among pedestrians are growing faster than those in any other category of roadway occupants.
 The reason for the growth among pedestrian fatalities isn’t entirely clear to safety researchers.
-Some speculate that the growth in the economy and resulting increase in roadway miles traveled are to blame.
+Some speculate that the growth in the economy and the resulting increase in roadway miles traveled are to blame.
 Others believe that smartphone use may be responsible.

 Common causes of pedestrian accidents other than distracted driving include:

 - Drunk driving: drunk drivers are much less likely to look at the roadway ahead than sober drivers.
 The delayed reaction times of drunk drivers also prevent them from avoiding colliding with pedestrians once they see them.
-Drunk driving is also much more likely to happen at night, when pedestrians are already more difficult to see.
+Drunk driving is also much more likely to happen at night when pedestrians are already more difficult to see.

 - Accidents at intersections: Pedestrian accidents are common while pedestrians are crossing at a signaled intersection.
 Drivers who are making left-hand turns against traffic may fail to notice that a pedestrian is in the crosswalk, and while trying to race across the intersection ahead of oncoming cars, they don’t check to see whether pedestrians are walking before making the turn.